Militias in Afghanistan’s north are taking up the fight against the Taliban

 Ahmad Zia Massoud, a former vice president and younger brother of the slain anti-Soviet and anti-Taliban leader Ahmad Shah Massoud, posted a Facebook message Tuesday calling on “all political leaders” in the country to “join the front lines alongside the people and public uprising forces.”

-Meanwhile, on the front lines of Baghlan’s Tala Barfak district, Naimatullah Pajwalk, the district chief, spent Tuesday shoring up checkpoints.
+Meanwhile, on the front lines of Baghlan’s Tala Wa Barfak district, Naimatullah Pajwalk, the district chief, spent Tuesday shoring up checkpoints.
 He said the area had been attacked five times by insurgents in the past 10 days.

 “It is chaos, but here the people and the forces are mobilized,” he said.
 “The Taliban are trying hard to capture this district because it would give them connections to other provinces.”